top of page

 • Social rejection or repeated misunderstandings

-• Workplace pressure to “be more personable”
+• Workplace pressure to seem more polished or personable

 A few reasons it can be hard to spot in yourself:

-What the CAT-Q Measures (cat-q autism basics)
+What the CAT-Q Measures

 What the CAT-Q is not measuring

-It’s just as important to be clear about what the CAT-Q does not do.
+It is just as important to be clear about what the CAT-Q does not do.

 The CAT-Q is not: